'The Undefeated' Wins Caldecott Medal, While 'New Kid' Picks Up Newbery

 - Virginia Hamilton Award (lifetime achievement): Mildred D. Taylor

-- John Steptoe Award for New Talent (Illustrator): What Is Given from the Heart, illustrated by April Harrison
+- John Steptoe Award for New Talent (Illustrator): What Is Given from the Heart, illustrated by April Harrison.

-- John Steptoe Award for New Talent (Author): Genesis Begins Again, by Alicia D. Williams
+- John Steptoe Award for New Talent (Author): Genesis Begins Again, by Alicia D. Williams.

 Theodor Seuss Geisel Award (for "the most distinguished American book for beginning readers"): Stop!
 Bot!, written and illustrated by James Yang.